Emmotes/ic_spoilers/docs/miria.md

            Chain Ball: Something I kept from a former employer, I'll turn it to my own needs.
            Metal Cage: What could it hold?
 Come closer and find out, darling.
             Soul Cage: This one owes me some answers.
-    Ancient Soul Cage: I prefer not to meddle with the soul of others, but if you really make me me mad...
+    Ancient Soul Cage: I prefer not to meddle with the soul of others, but if you really make me mad...
 I might make an exception.

 Slot 4:
            Ornate Box: It will eventually house a Starjewel.
         Starjewel Box: Starjewels?
 Oh, they are quite important to my people.
  Silvanesti Starjewel: It creates a bond with my betrothed, whom I've only met in a dream.
 Star of Another World: My betrothed is not of this world.
-I need to travel to another world to find
+I need to travel to another world to
                        find them.

 Slot 5: